 Education for everyone

-Nine out of ten children with disabilities are out of school.
-About 58 million children of primary school age have a disability, and 80 percent of all children with disabilities live in developing countries.
+Nine out of ten children with disabilities are out of school, and 80 percent of all children with disabilities live in developing countries.
 They are often excluded from education and society due to physical, ideological, systemic, or communication barriers.

 LIGHT FOR THE WORLD strives for a school system that leaves no-one behind.
-In order to end exclusion, we want to provide an improved quality of education for everyone.
+We want to provide an improved quality of education for everyone.
 We support 20 inclusive education programmes in partner countries such as Burkina Faso, Ethiopia, South Sudan, North East India and Papua New Guinea.

 What we do